fmichea/lpbm/doc/introduction.rst

 Introduction
 ============

-LPBM - Lightweight Personal Blog Maker
+lpbm - Lightweight Personal Blog Maker
 --------------------------------------

 Welcome to the documentation of lpbm.
 This project aims to provide a simple way